Reflection entails. honest, humble acceptance of successes & failures, strengths & weaknesses.

 A couple of points here:

-To close the loop, we need to have been there for all phases of PDCA.
+To close the loop, we need to observe each PDCA phase.

 Otherwise, we suffer the debilitating ailment I call Scatter - one group does the Plan, another Deploys the Plan, yet a third Checks the Plan.